Hair stylist course - MONDEL – L’Atelier du Cinéma – Training Center for Technical Cinema and Television Professions

 • History of Quebec cinema

-• What is a producer?
-Role in production and interaction with the technical team
+• The Actor’s role and relationship with the technical team